When it comes to sailing, you can’t just head out onto the water with no experience, as you could end up in serious danger.

 Take a Course

 In most areas where sailing is a popular pastime, you will have no trouble finding a qualified sailing instructor to teach you how to handle yourself on your boat.
 Learning the basics is essential for staying safe on the water.
+You can also invest in good boating safety equipment like external bow thruster, and a vertical windlass after learning their usage and functionality.

 The Beaufort Scale is a rating system for wind and weather.
 You will need to memorize this chart so that you will be able to navigate through any weather conditions safely.